chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 Now it's time to containerize our model.
 To do this, we'll create a Docker image with the optimized model, Triton Inference Server, and dependencies. *This Dockerfile assumes that you have your models saved in your local directory in a folder called "triton-models".*

 ```
-# Use the official Triton Inference Server container which includes TensorRT
+# Use the latest official Triton Inference Server container which includes TensorRT
 FROM nvcr.io/nvidia/tritonserver:24.08-py3

 # Install additional Python packages